Alipsa/ride/README.md

 provide a slightly more "integrated" experience.
 To run it make sure you have JAVA_HOME and path set to s java 8 version that includes javafx.
 I have seen some issues running with OpenJDK which seems to be related to not setting registry values in the same way as the Oracle JDK.
-The workaround to this would be to bundle the entire JDK which is not something I want to do so if the exe is not working for you, use the cmd script.
+The workaround to this would be to bundle the entire JDK which is not something I want to do, so if the exe is not working for you, use the cmd script.

 If you want to run the bash script from windows git bash (msys), create a shortcut with the comment `D:\whatever\Git\bin\bash.exe ./ride.sh`